Internet Empowerment Resolution

 Therefore, we recommend that the U.S. Department of Commerce facilitate granting the .NYC Top Level Domain to the city of New York's Commission on Public Information & Communication or another broad based public interest organization.
 Copies of this resolution are to be sent to our city, state, and federal elected officials.

-For a copy of the original resolution as passed by Community Board 3, see this page.
+For the original resolution as passed by Community Board 3, see this page.

 Key .nyc Links